geotools/geotools/docs/user/welcome/support.rst

 8. For New Bugs we may need assistance to reproduce the issue before a fix can be considered.

-   Uually the a Developer (or the Module Maintainer) will need to ask you for more information.
+   Usually the a Developer (or the Module Maintainer) will need to ask you for more information.
-   Until they can reproduce you issue, or you volunteer to test, not much is going to happen.
+   Until they can reproduce your issue, or you volunteer to test, not much is going to happen.

    Example: If you are on some exotic hardware (like oracle on windows server) that we do not have public access to you will probably need to arrange to meet on IRC and test out different